+Automotive Repair Technician II.
 Tune-Up/Emissions

-The primary objective is to prepare graduates for entry level positions in the automotive industry as engine diagnostics technicians, fuel delivery, ignition, emission and computer control systems specialists.
+he primary objective is to prepare graduates for entry level positions in the automotive industry as engine diagnostics technicians, fuel delivery, ignition, emission and computer control systems specialists.

 Secondary to the occupations listed above, graduates passing the Clean Air Car Course, Bureau Alternative (A-6, A-8, L1), Transition Class (BAR-97), and Update Training, will qualify to take the smog licensing exam.